 It's no coincidence that the 17th and 18th centuries are associated with revolutions and the rise of liberalism.
 In fact, the term "revolution" first appeared in political jargon in 17th-century England, when it was borrowed from astronomy to refer to a return, or revolving back, to a previous position or condition.
-However, by the time of the French Revolution, the term "revolution" meant something new and daring - a complete transformation of social order.
-Liberal ideas aided this revolution occurred in two acts, beginning with the civil war of the 1640s.
+However, by the time of the French Revolution, the term "revolution" meant something new and daring-a complete transformation of social order.
+Liberal ideas aided this revolution as they did earlier revolutions in England and its North American colonies.
+The English revolution occurred in two acts, beginning with the civil war of the 1640s.
 Pen and ink were as important in this war as bullets and swords.
 From every angle, there was a flood of pamphlets, treatises, sermons, and even major works of political theory.
 Among the latter was Thomas Hobbes' Leviathan, the first book of philosophical significance to bear the distinctive stamp of liberalism.